Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Concluding remarks

 \section{Concluding remarks}

 In this paper the pure spinor model of type II superstring theory is studied.
-We choose to work with the superstring propagating in the presence of the constant background fields.
+I choose to work with the superstring propagating in the presence of the constant background fields.
 The context of studying is T-dualization - combined bosonic and fermionic T-duality and double space representation of the full (bosonic$+$fermionic) T-dualization.

-At the beginning there are the separate recapitualations of the known resulats for bosonic and fermionic T-dualization of the type II superstring theory with constant background fields.
+At the beginning there are the separate recapitulations of the known results for bosonic and fermionic T-dualization of the type II superstring theory with constant background fields.
 The short discussion about choice of background fields is given and it is shown briefly the accordance with the consistency conditions.
 The main steps and results from \cite{radovi1} are repeated.
 Also in these papers \cite{radovi1} one can find more detailed analysis regarding the choice of the background fields.

-In the next part of the paper we showed that bosonic and fermionic Buscher T-dualization procedure, applied on the type II superstring with constant background fields, commute.
+In the next part of the paper I showed that bosonic and fermionic Buscher T-dualization procedure, applied on the type II superstring with constant background fields, commute.
 Independent on sequence of the application of T-duality procedures, the result is unique - full T-dualized theory.
 Further, the background fields of the full T-dualized theory are obtained.
-The result is not trivial in the sense that we work with the model under approximations - all background fields are constant.
-This result is an additional proof that such choice is coorrect.
+The result is not trivial in the sense that the model analyzed in his paper is approximated - all background fields are constant.
+This result is an additional proof that such choice is correct.